London - Cape Town

 Staying in a beautiful eco-reserve in the foothills of the Cederberg Mountains, you will have access to sites of exceptional Bushman rock art, an award-winning wine cellar and a heated outdoor pool.

-Today you will make the journey to Franschhoek at the heart of the Cape Winelands, surrounded by famous name wine estates as well as boutique vineyards – many with restaurants serving irresistible regional specialities.
+Today you will make the journey to Franschhoek at the heart of the Cape Winelands, where you will be surrounded by famous name wine estates as well as boutique vineyards – many with restaurants serving irresistible regional specialities.

-Stay: Two nights in a luxury suite at La Residence
+Stay: Two nights in a luxury suite at La Residence – bed & breakfast